 “Net Sales” is for the entire period (in this case the year) and “Inventory” represents the inventory balance at the end of the year.
 The Inventory Turnover ratio measures the efficiency of inventory management.
 The more times inventory is turned in an operating cycle, the greater the profit.

+Return on Equity: Net Profit after Taxes (Net Income on Income Statement) ÷ Net Worth (Total Stockholders’ Equity on Balance Sheet).
 This ratio measures the ability of the company to realize an adequate return on capital invested by the owners.
 The higher the number, the more efficient management is utilizing this capital.

-Again, LLH shows a decreasing trend.
+Return on Assets: Net Profit after Taxes (Net Income on Income Statement) ÷ Total Assets (Balance Sheet).
 This ratio indicates how efficiently management is using its assets to generate earnings.
 An increase in this percentage is a positive sign.
-You’ll note there was a slight decrease in LLH’s Return on Equity ratio, 2018 compared to 2017.

 This ratio measures the percentage of investment in assets that are required to generate the current annual sales level.
 A high percentage may indicate that a business is not aggressive in its sales efforts or is not fully utilizing its assets.